Fulgent Genetics (NASDAQ:FLGT) Updates FY 2021 Earnings Guidance

-Fulgent Genetics (NASDAQ:FLGT) issued an update on its FY 2021 earnings guidance on Monday morning.
+Fulgent Genetics (NASDAQ:FLGT) updated its FY 2021 earnings guidance on Monday.
 The company provided earnings per share guidance of $12.500-$12.500 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $12.570.
 The company issued revenue guidance of $800 million-$800 million, compared to the consensus revenue estimate of $829.95 million.Fulgent Genetics also updated its Q3 2021 guidance to EPS.

 Fulgent Genetics (NASDAQ:FLGT) last posted its earnings results on Monday, August 9th.
-The company reported $2.47 earnings per share for the quarter, missing the Zacks’ consensus estimate of $2.54 by ($0.07).
-The company had revenue of $153.60 million for the quarter, compared to analysts’ expectations of $197.34 million.
-Fulgent Genetics had a net margin of 54.24% and a return on equity of 78.71%.
-The firm’s quarterly revenue was up 789.4% compared to the same quarter last year.
-During the same period in the previous year, the firm earned $0.19 EPS.
-Research analysts predict that Fulgent Genetics will post 12.31 earnings per share for the current fiscal year.
+The company reported $2.47 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $2.54 by ($0.07).
+The business had revenue of $153.60 million for the quarter, compared to analyst estimates of $197.34 million.
+Fulgent Genetics had a return on equity of 78.71% and a net margin of 54.24%.
+The company’s quarterly revenue was up 789.4% compared to the same quarter last year.
+During the same period in the previous year, the company earned $0.19 earnings per share.
+Equities research analysts forecast that Fulgent Genetics will post 11.96 EPS for the current year.

-In other news, CFO Paul Kim sold 1,155 shares of the business’s stock in a transaction dated Tuesday, May 18th.
-The stock was sold at an average price of $70.71, for a total transaction of $81,670.05.
-Following the completion of the transaction, the chief financial officer now owns 171,796 shares of the company’s stock, valued at $12,147,695.16.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, COO Jian Xie sold 931 shares of the business’s stock in a transaction dated Tuesday, May 18th.
-The stock was sold at an average price of $70.71, for a total value of $65,831.01.
-Following the transaction, the chief operating officer now directly owns 341,041 shares of the company’s stock, valued at approximately $24,115,009.11.
+In related news, CFO Paul Kim sold 10,358 shares of the stock in a transaction dated Tuesday, May 25th.
+The shares were sold at an average price of $72.94, for a total value of $755,512.52.
+Following the completion of the sale, the chief financial officer now owns 161,438 shares in the company, valued at $11,775,287.72.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this link.
+Also, COO Jian Xie sold 1,223 shares of the stock in a transaction dated Monday, August 16th.
+The shares were sold at an average price of $95.12, for a total transaction of $116,331.76.
 The disclosure for this sale can be found here.
-Insiders have sold 17,781 shares of company stock valued at $1,292,466 in the last three months.
-31.00% of the stock is owned by insiders.
+Insiders have sold 17,599 shares of company stock valued at $1,354,403 over the last 90 days.
+Corporate insiders own 31.00% of the company’s stock.

 About Fulgent Genetics